 For suggestions to consider when creating reports and dashboards for your template app, see Tips for authoring template apps in Power BI.

 Define the properties of the template app

 Now that you have content in your workspace, you can package it in a template app.
 The first step is to create a test template app, accessible only from within your organization on your tenant.

 In the template app workspace, select Create app.

 Next, fill in more options for your template app in six tabs.

 - App name

 - Support site.
 The support link appears under app info after you redistribute the template app as an organizational app.

 - App theme color

 If you don't turn on New navigation builder, you have the option of selecting an app landing page.
 Define a report or dashboard to be the landing page of your app.
 Use a landing page that gives the impression you want.

 On the Control tab, set your app users' limits and restrictions on your app's content.
 You can use this control to protect intellectual property in your app.

 If you want to protect your data, disable the Download the report to file option and then configure the other two options as desired.

 The view, edit, and export controls on this tab apply only to the Power BI service.
 Once you download the .pbix file, it is no longer in the service.
 It puts a copy of your data, unprotected, in a location chosen by the user.
 You then no longer have any control over what the user can do with it.

 If you want to limit access to your queries and measures while still allowing your users to add their own data sources, consider checking only the Export or externally connect to data options.
-This enables users to add their own data sources without being able to edit your dataset.
+This enables users to add their own data sources without being able to edit your semantic model.
 For more information, see Use composite models in Power BI Desktop.